IndomieGorengSatu/Mie/README.md

-## What type of music do balloons hate?
-Pop music!
+## Why do bees hum?
+Because they don't know the words.